 With a monobloc heat pump :

-- Installation is simpler and less costly
+- Installation is simpler and less expensive

 Advantages and disadvantages of Bibloc vs Monobloc